Latin American women fret over scandal-hit implants

 "We bought a faulty product that is defective or risky and whoever sold it to us must take responsibility for that," said Luna, who has started a blog for affected women.

-"I need to know if I have poison in my body or not."

-(Additional reporting by Helen Popper and Guido Nejamkis in Argentina, Andrew Cawthorne in Venezuela, Peter Murphy in Brasilia and Sean Mattson in Panama.
-Editing by Kieran Murray)
+(Additional reporting by Guido Nejamkis in Argentina, Andrew Cawthorne in Venezuela, Peter Murphy in Brasilia and Sean Mattson in Panama.
+Writing by Helen Popper; Editing by Kieran Murray)